EmuKit/emukit/README.md

     @inproceedings{emukit2019,
-      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with Emukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS 2019}, year = {2019}
+      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with Emukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS}, year = {2019}
     }